Glyn Stone: Other positions

-Stone is a founder member of the British International History Group under the auspices of the British International Studies Association (BISA) and a member for six years, between 1992 and 1998, of the editorial committee of the Association's journal the Review of International Studies, published by Cambridge University Press.
+Stone is a founder member of the British International History Group (BIHG) under the auspices of the British International Studies Association (BISA) and a member for six years, between 1992 and 1998, of the editorial committee of the Association's journal the Review of International Studies, published by Cambridge University Press.

 In 1999 he became one of the founding editors of the electronic Journal of International History which published International History articles on the internet at the Institute of Historical Research website.
 Between 1998 and 2002, Glyn served on the British National Committee of the International Congress of Historical Sciences whose origins are French.
 In November 2005 he was elected to the Council of the Royal Historical Society and he is a member of the Peer Review College of the Arts and Humanities Research Council.

 Stone is also a keen supporter of Bristol City F.C.